learn-bioinformatics/bash-examples/README.md

     # Add code here to process the sample

-Here is a dummy script showing how to create a list of samples with replicates
+Here is how you can create a list of samples with replicates

     # Create an ids file
     parallel 'echo {1}_{2}' ::: WT EXP ::: 1 2 3 > ids.txt